CausalML/interventions-disparate-impact-responders/README.md

 #### Data for Behaghel et al. case study
 The Behaghel et al. dataset can be downloaded from: https://www.aeaweb.org/articles?id=10.1257/app.6.4.142.
-We generate the subset we use by adding ```outsheet using data.csv, comma ``` at line 269 of the Stata dofile (DoFilePrivatePublic.do).
+We generate the subset used by adding ```outsheet using data.csv, comma ``` at line 269 of the Stata dofile (DoFilePrivatePublic.do).
+Data preparation in ```behaghel-dataset-cleaning.ipynb```.